xentu/xentu-engine/docs/source/lua-code-reference/the-assets-keyword.rst

 ----------------------------------------

 Use this method to load a a shader program.
 You should pass it a filename for a vertex shader, and another for a fragment shader.
-The result of this method is an integer specifying the id of the shader.
+The return type of this method is an :ref:`Asset Object Type` that should be stored somewhere so that you can use it.
 Here's an example of how to do it:

 .. code-block:: lua